publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677a.md

             (D) any selling expenses not deducted under subparagraph (A), (B), or (C);

-        (2) the cost of any further manufacture or assembly (including additional material and labor), except in circumstances described in subsection (e) of this section; and
+        (2) the cost of any further manufacture or assembly (including additional material and labor), except in circumstances described in subsection (e); and

         (3) the profit allocated to the expenses described in paragraphs (1) and (2).